 Due to coronavirus and rising energy costs, recent years have been some the toughest yet for the hospitality industry.
 Forced closures, distancing measures and changes in consumer behaviour have heavily impacted on footfall and revenue in recent years.

-Despite this, the hospitality industry has shown a fighting spirit, proving that it can operate in a Covid-safe way.
+Despite this, the hospitality industry has shown a fighting spirit, proving that it can operate despite the challenges they face.
 Restaurants, bars, cafés and pubs have all had to think on their feet and get creative with new ways of working.
-Many have quickly adapted to offer takeaway and delivery services, whilst in-door venues worked hard to implement proper safety and social distancing measures for customers.

 A host of companies have used the unwanted downtime to improve their processes and become more efficient.
 At the heart of many of these changes is a move towards digital.
 Now more than ever, people are going online to order food, pay, make bookings and to leave all-important reviews – so there’s never been a more advantageous time for businesses to step up their online functions.

 Here, Flogas Britain looks at some of the ways to boost hospitality efficiency and boosting profits.

 Eateries obviously want to attract as many customers as possible.
 This is where online booking systems come into play.
 They look after every part of the reservation process, helping businesses maximise hospitality efficiency and revenue.